 The VCDM framework describes our approach to developing, delivering and operating cloud services.
 It describes aspects of how we should be organized, how we should work (processes) as well as technical requirements and best practices necessary for successful cloud service delivery.

 The model is based on a set of core principles and focuses on DevOps and Continuous Delivery.
-VCDM is certified for ISO9001 and ISO27001.
+VCDM has the following audit assurance report and certifications:

 Bringing it all together